davis-hoover/opencpi/.gitlab/issue_templates/CI: Add External Project.md

 **NOTE:** This issue will be marked confidential by default so this runner's token is not available to the general public.

+### Acceptance criteria
+(What would it take for you to feel this issue can be closed?)

 /confidential